 There are many options in Zanzibar depending upon your interests.
-A tour of the old slave quarters is I think a must, there are fishing, snorkeling and diving tours.
-A visit to Prison Island to swim (optional) with the turtles is awesome, you can sail on a traditional Dhow, do a spice tour, check out the amazing doors (they rival those or Morocco) or check out more wildlife with a visit to see the rare Colobus Monkeys.
-Sooo many options
+A tour of the old slave quarters is, I think a must, but there are fishing, snorkelling and diving tours.
+A visit to Prison Island to swim (optional) with the turtles is awesome, you can sail on a traditional Dhow, do a spice tour, check out the amazing doors (they rival those or Morocco) or check out more wildlife with a visit to see the rare Red Colobus Monkeys.
+Sooo many options.

 Zanzibar has stunning white beaches, and crystal clear waters.
-A bit of luxury to complete our tour.
+A bit of luxury to complete the tour.

 This tour will be around $5,500US (excluding airfares, some meals, tipping, gifts and alcohol and optional balloon trip).
 Pricing can vary according to double of single occupancy, and the number of people in each vehicle.